-The Capital City Activity Center operates a home-delivered meals program that delivers a hot, nutritious meal to home bound seniors Monday through Friday every week.
+The Capital City Activity Center operates a home-delivered meals program affiliatted with the national Meals on Wheels program that delivers a hot, nutritious meal to home bound seniors Monday through Friday every week.
 Eligible clients must be age 60 or older, be unable to cook for themselves, or not have someone to cook for them.
-The program not only provides a hot meal but also warm smiles and a way to check on clients’ conditions.
+The program not only provides hot meals but also warm smiles and a way to check on clients’ conditions.
 Home delivered meals are an important step in keeping seniors out of residential care and in their homes, where they can maintain quality of life, dignity, and independence.

 The Capital City Activity Center has a full service kitchen with excellent standards of cleanliness.
 Our cooking staff is well known for their delicious meals, and we operate our nutritional program under the supervision of a registered dietitian who helps design our menu.
 Our program delivers more than a meal – we deliver hope and friendship.

 Am I eligible?